Neonatal Hypoglycaemia Claims

 We will also work to obtain interim payments to fund the costs of any immediate care your child may require.
 Neonatal hypoglycaemia can have catastrophic consequences, such as serious brain injury, if not treated appropriately.
 However we have the experience and skill to ensure your child has lifelong specialist care and financial security.

-What is neonatal hypoglycaemia?
+What is Neonatal Hypoglycaemia?

 Neonatal hypoglycaemia is a condition that affects newborn babies, typically within the first few days of life, and is characterised by an abnormally low level of glucose (sugar) in the baby's blood.
 Glucose is a crucial source of energy for the body's cells, which means that maintaining appropriate blood glucose levels is essential for the baby's health and development.